Anikcb/High-Availability-Cluster/README.md

 - **`./rabbitmq.config`** into **`/etc/rabbitmq/rabbitmq.config`**: This is likely a custom RabbitMQ configuration file that overrides default settings.
 - **`./definitions.json`** into **`/etc/rabbitmq/definitions.json`** : This is likely a JSON file containing RabbitMQ definitions, such as queues, exchanges, and bindings.

-### <ins>Queue Leader Replica Placement</ins>
-Queue leaders can be distributed between nodes using several strategies.
-Which strategy is used is controlled in three ways, namely, using the `x-queue-master-locator`.
-You can read this from [here](https://www.rabbitmq.com/docs/clustering#replica-placement)

-### <ins>Publisher Confirms</ins>
-To sent acknowledgment after sync in mirrored queues `ha-sync-mode: manual`

 # Setup Highly Available Cluster
 Go to the Folder **RabbitMq**, open command Shell and run the commands
 ```bash